Licensing Directorate

 Information and Communication Technology Unit

-To deploy and maintain a robust and secure ICT infrastructure and application functionality to support the operations of the national competent Authority and legislation regulating the local pharmaceutical sector.
-Moreover new developments within the EU Telematics Programme are monitored to ensure that information systems comply with EU Directives.
+The Information and Communications Technology (ICT) Unit deploys and maintains a robust and secure ICT infrastructure and application functionality to support the operations of the National Competent Authority (NCA) and legislation regulating the pharmaceutical sector.

 Quality, Continuous Improvement and Internal Audit Unit